 My networking infrastructure is not very complex.
 I have three 24-port gigabit switches that I either bought or scavenged over the years.
 I have one dedicated to iSCSI storage traffic.
 I have one dedicated to management and traditional VM traffic.
 I have one that supports VLANs that I use when working with vCloud Director, vFabric Data Director, and other packages that work better with the use of VLANs than flat networks.
 I also have a 48-port 100Mb switch that I use for all other things in the home network, such as printers, temperature monitors, game consoles, etc.

 Everything goes out of the house through an old Linksys-WRT54GS that I put the dd-wrt enhanced firmware on.
 I have a SonicWall TZ2400 but I have not taken the time to get it running yet.
-I have business-class cable Internet that just works.
+I have business-class cable Internet that just works for therural internet.
 I have a VLAN carved off just for a DMZ, and have a couple of VMs there.

 I use VMware vSphere 5.0 in the home lab.
 It’s the best server platform on the market today, and it makes my life easy.
 It allows me to abstract the hardware from the resources contained in the compute nodes, and it will scale depending on how I need it to.